microsoft/PartsUnlimited/docs/HOL_Continuous_Deployment_Release_Management/README.md

 		folder.

 		![](media/43.png)
-		* `Template Parameters`: click the "..." button and browse to the FullEnvironmentSetupMerged.param.json file in the ARMTemplates folder.
+		* `Template Parameters`: click the "..." button and browse to the FullEnvironmentSetupMerged.param.json fileF in the ARMTemplates folder.
 		* `Override Template Parameters`: Enter the following in a single line (shown split here for convenience):
 		```powershell